4.1 Definition of the

 Using

-the relative difference of clock displays is:
+absolute time interval, the relative difference of clock displays

 |